+Data File Summary The Data File Summary is a very useful feature to see, at a glance, a lot of information about the data file, the logger used to collect the data, and the setup table used in the logger.
+This is where the Peak kW Demand and kWh, kVARh, and kVAh totalizer values are found.
+An example Summary is shown on the next page.
 The file is divided into three parts: The first is the Data Summary and gives the start and end times of the data, file name in the PC, and summary statistics for each channel and parameter that was recorded by the logger.
 The second part is the Setup Summary and it shows the essential features of the setup table that was active in the logger during the data collection period.
 The third part is the Logger Summary and provides information about the logger used to collect the data.

-The Data File Summary is opened in Microsoft Notebook and can be edited, saved, printed or moved into another report.
+The Data File Summary is opened in Microsoft Notepad and can be edited, saved, printed or moved into another report.